Geo-Beard/geo_interview/README.md

 ## Basic instructions
-* Read the provided well log ('WA1.txt') and biozone ('WA1_biozones.csv') files 2 - Identify peaks and troughs in the relevant logs, in order to help you identify significant local variations in the data that may be indicative of lithological changes 3 - Plot well logs and biozones versus depth, marking the detected peaks and troughs.
+* Read the provided well log ('WA1.txt') and biozone ('WA1_biozones.csv') files
+* Identify peaks and troughs in the relevant logs, in order to help you identify significant local variations in the data that may be indicative of lithological changes
+* Plot well logs and biozones versus depth, marking the detected peaks and troughs.
-4 - Based on the provided information place the Sequence stratigraphic picks and return their depths
+*Based on the provided information place the Sequence stratigraphic picks and return their depths